-I am involved with a small not-for-profit.
+I am involved with a small business.
 We operate a cemetery which otherwise has no one to care for it.

-This blog is nominally tied to it, and also a hobby of mine.
+This blog is nominally tied to it.
 I believe blogging is an opportunity to be involved with others who are similarly inclined to write blog posts.

-I am the junior member of the nonprofit, and I help with grounds keeping.
+I am the junior employee, and I help with grounds keeping.
 I also assist work inside the disbanded church which is on the grounds of the cemetery, and provide some of the cemetery’s presence on the Internet (on Facebook, and also here: www.maplelawncemetery.org).

 We began in 2012, six years after the church closed its doors for the last time.
-The not-for-profit is a small cemetery, which means that there aren’t very many funerals, just a few.
-We aren’t unlike volunteers, for a few reasons.
+The cemetery is small.

 To write this post, I researched federal Canadian controversies over nonprofits.
 LIVE WELL, DO GOOD‘s David McConkey has provided specifics about giving or receiving charitable donations.

-What he is saying on his website inspired what I thought to post today about making donations.
+What he is saying on his website inspired what I thought about making donations.

-- One of the reasons that we see ourselves a little like volunteers is that, although typically we would accept donations, we are not a registered charity.
-In Canada, only donations to registered charities qualify for an income tax credit.
+One of the reasons that we see ourselves a little like volunteers is that, although typically we would accept donations, we are not a registered charity.
+In Canada, it is my understanding that only donations to registered charities qualify for an income tax credit.
 This means that there is less incentive for parties interested in what we do to bestow us with any kind of gift.

-- This isn’t a big problem, as there isn’t a lot of overhead to go with maintaining a cemetery of this size, but it does make campaigns such as November’s annual Giving Tuesday affair somewhat troubled waters.
-We can’t return the favor of a donation with a deduction.
+This isn’t a big problem, as there isn’t a lot of overhead to go with maintaining a cemetery of this size, but it does make campaigns such as November’s annual Giving Tuesday affair somewhat troubled waters.
+We can’t return the favor of a donation with an income tax deduction.

-- Despite not being able to provide a tax break, I imagine we would consider accepting donations.
-If all goes well, I will probably make some noise again about Giving Tuesday come November this year (like last year).
+Despite not being able to provide a tax break, I imagine we would consider accepting donations.
+While we are a touch cautious about the possibility of a federal audit, I will probably make some noise again about Giving Tuesday come November.

-- I don’t like to spin my wheels, but nothing good comes easy.
+I don’t like to spin my wheels, but nothing good comes easy.
 Perhaps by repeating an interest in Giving Tuesday, I will start to unlock chains that keep us out of what works about Giving Tuesday.
-We’re operating a cemetery, which demands solemn thinking and which is literally a retreat for visitors who miss their loved ones.
+We’re working at a cemetery, which demands solemn thinking and which is literally a retreat for visitors who miss their loved ones.